 - Check that every quote covers the same items — one builder's "full bathroom refit" might not include the same work as another's

-- Ask about provisional sums — these are placeholder costs for items not yet specified (e.g. tiles the homeowner hasn't chosen yet) and can inflate the final bill
+- Ask about provisional sums — these are placeholder costs for items not yet specified (e.g. tiles the homeowner hasn't chosen yet)

 - Get everything in writing — verbal agreements are worth the paper they're written on